lmcinnes/umap/doc/basic_usage.rst

 We now have a dataset with 1797 rows (one for each hand-written digit sample), but only 2 columns.
-As with the Iris example we can now plot the resulting embedding, coloring the data points by the class that they belong to (i.e. the digit they represent).
+As with the Penguins example we can now plot the resulting embedding, coloring the data points by the class that they belong to (i.e. the digit they represent).